Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 560 Ti 448 will be 25% faster than the Radeon HD 4870 2GB in general, because of its higher data rate. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 560 Ti 448 should be a lot faster than the Radeon HD 4870 2GB in general. (explain)

-Texel RateThe GeForce GTX 560 Ti 448 is much (more or less 37%) faster with regards to AF than the Radeon HD 4870 2GB. (explain)
+Pixel RateThe GeForce GTX 560 Ti 448 is quite a bit (more or less 144%) faster with regards to anti-aliasing than the Radeon HD 4870 2GB, and also capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison